H100$6.39/hr 1.2% 7d

 • Market overview: Blended GPU compute pricing increased in April 2026, with an average month-over-month change of +5.4% across 39 tracked accelerator types.
 Training GPUs moved -0.4% while inference GPUs moved +0.5%.

-• Biggest movers: V100 led declines (-14.4% MoM) while ALVEO_U30 saw the largest increase (+202.3% MoM).
+• Biggest movers: Largest price declines: V100 (-14.4% MoM).
+Largest increase: TRAINIUM (+9.3% MoM).
 H100 pricing softened as Blackwell supply continues to expand.

 Pricing Trends